lse-my472/lse-my472.github.io/index.md

 #### 5. Working with APIs

-How to work with Application Programming Interfaces (APIs), which offer developers and researchers access to data in a structured format.
+This week discusses how to work with Application Programming Interfaces (APIs) that offer developers and researchers access to data in a structured format.
 Our running examples will be the New York Times API and the Twitter API.

 ##### Lecture